 Krishnamurti once said that “it is no measure of health to be well adjusted to a profoundly sick society.”
-However, being born and brought up in such a society, most people can’t realize that it is sick, let alone that they are part of this sickness, just like fish, which, living in water, cannot realize that they are in it and part of the sea life.
+However, being born and brought up in such a society, most people don’t realize that it is sick, let alone that they are part of this sickness, just like fish, which, living in water, don’t realize that they are in it and part of the sea life.

 What does it mean to live a normal life?
-In the modern world, especially in the West, it means to be brainwashed at a very young age for over a decade by what we call schooling, to later on work as a wage slave and compete with others for almost the rest of your life so as to merely be able to pay bills and survive, to mindlessly consume products without end because manipulative advertising convinced you to, while at the same time you unconsciously harm the planet you inhabit and that sustains you, to slowly poison your body with disease-causing foods, to obey the rules and blindly follow the dogmas that were forced upon you by authority figures, to be passive and uncreative, suppressing yourself in countless of ways, living in suffering yet doing nothing to overcome it.
+In today’s world, it means to be brainwashed at a very young age for over a decade by what we call schooling, to later on work as a wage slave and compete with others for almost the rest of your life so as to merely be able to pay bills and survive, to consume products without end because manipulative advertising convinced you to while you unconsciously harm the planet you inhabit and that sustains you, to slowly poison your body with disease-causing foods, to obey the rules and blindly follow the dogmas that were forced upon you by authority figures, to be passive and uncreative, suppressing yourself in countless ways, living in suffering yet doing nearly nothing to overcome it.

 But what is the point of living this way?
 Life can be lived so much better — we can live playfully, filled with laughter, love, and creativity, at peace with ourselves and others, savoring the gifts of existence.
 Unfortunately, only a few people manage to escape from the matrix they’ve been unconsciously living in since the day they were born.
 Those are the rebellious ones who at some point in their lives dared to think outside the mental box that society has provided them with and break the shackles of social conditioning.